 The standard flow for user-facing apps:-

 Redirect the user to the authorization endpoint.
-OAuth endpoints live on the network’s community host, not on
+OAuth endpoints live on the Network’s community host, not on

 api.mn.co:The canonical endpoint URLs are also advertised athttps://:network_subdomain.mn.co/.well-known/oauth-authorization-server(RFC 8414). -